madrivers/Data_Bootcamp_Final_Project/technologies.md

 ## Data Cleaning and Analysis
-Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+Pandas was used to clean the data and perform an exploratory analysis.
+Further analysis was completed using Python.
 We have chosen Pandas for its versatility & cross-platform functionality.

 ## Database Storage
 Postgres will be our database storage solution.
-Tentatively, we are exploring using Heroku for deployment.
+Heroku was considered and discarded.

 ## Machine Learning
-SciKitLearn is the ML library we'll be using to create a classifier.
-We'll be breaking down the data into clusters to see if there are commonalities between the various medal winners.
-We're exploring random forests as a potential candidate, with room to replace with other models if the accuracy becomes a concern.
+SciKitLearn is the Machine Learning library that we used cluster the data followed by a Random Forest Classifier.

 ## Dashboard
-We intend on using Tableau as our dashboard platform, and plan on using Tableau Stories for our presentation.
-It will be hosted on Heroku.
+Tableau is our dashboard platform with Tableau Stories for our presentation.